-The scandal in the 90’s was known as Free Shoes U; this was where agents bought FSU players $6,000 worth of shoes.
+The scandal in the ’90s was known as Free Shoes U; this was where agents bought FSU players $6,000 worth of shoes.
 Now, I will give you that, to me, does not warrant a spot on this list.
-The main reason the Seminoles make this list would be the academic cheating scandal of the late 2000’s, which cost the team 12 wins and eventually helped lead to legendary Head Coach Bobby Bowden’s retirement.
+Instead, the main reason the Seminoles make this list would be the academic cheating scandal of the late 2000s, which cost the team 12 wins and eventually helped lead to legendary Head Coach Bobby Bowden’s retirement.

 The Tar Heels were busted for charges including academic fraud and improper benefits given to student-athletes from sports agents.
 The NCAA investigation found that a tutor had completed coursework for several football players, among other inappropriate services.
 Additionally, the investigation found that seven football players received thousands of dollars in valuables from sports agents or people associated with agents.
 The NCAA sanctions led to a postseason ban, a reduction of 15 scholarships, and three years of probation.

-That sad thing in this investigation was the fact that UNC administration went after their Football team, but as soon as the accusations reached the Basketball team, let’s just say they didn’t pursue it as diligently.
+That sad thing in this investigation was that the UNC administration went after their Football team, but as soon as the accusations reached the Basketball team, let’s say they didn’t pursue it as diligently.

-Now, Katie for her part accused some players of rape; the only problem has she never reported it until after she was cut.
+Now, for her part, Katie accused some players of rape; the only problem is that she never reported it until after she was cut.
 To make matters worse, she reported it to news reporters, not the police.
 So maybe nothing happened except Barnett made some stupid comments, so you might ask why is he on this list?

-The reason Barnett got himself and the Buffaloes on this list would be six rape allegations against football players while he was in charge of the program.
+Barnett got himself and the Buffaloes on this list because of six rape allegations against football players while he was in charge of the program.
 On top of those accusations, it became apparent that football players and possibly others associated with the program had hired strippers and brought them to recruiting parties.

 Brian Bosworth said in his book that players used cocaine and fired guns at the dormitory.
-Bosworth, who left the team after the 1986 season, also referred to NCAA violations and said the Oklahoma football program bordered on anarchy.
-Now Switzer denied it at that time; the only problem was QB Charles Thompson was arrested after that and charged with trying to buy cocaine from an undercover officer.
+Bosworth, who left the team after the 1986 season, referred to NCAA violations and said the Oklahoma football program bordered on anarchy.
+Now Switzer denied it at that time; the only problem was that QB Charles Thompson was arrested after that and charged with buying cocaine from an undercover officer.

 Coach Jim Tressel, of course, is known for tattoo-gate, but what you may not know is there is a lot more cheating that Tressel has done that has been swept under the rug.

 Don’t even get me started on the Maurice Clarett circumstances.
-Just like Isaac he was given a car and money when he got to Ohio State, then he committed academic fraud and yet Coach Tressel never had a clue what was happening!
+Like Isaac, he was given a car and money when he got to Ohio State, then he committed academic fraud, yet Coach Tressel never had a clue what was happening!

-The Hurricanes have been a big-time College football program since the start of the 1980’s, but they did not get to be a big-time program by playing fairly and let’s face it, not many, if any do.
-It all started with cash payments for big plays from Luther Campbell of rap group 2 Live Crew fame, and that was followed up by a massive Pell Grant scandal which brought severe NCAA sanctions.
+The Hurricanes have been a big-time College football program since the start of the 1980s, but they did not get to be a big-time program by playing fairly, and let’s face it, not many, if any, do.
+It all started with cash payments for big plays from Luther Campbell of the rap group 2 Live Crew fame, and that was followed up by a massive Pell Grant scandal which brought severe NCAA sanctions.

-The Hurricanes place high on this list though because of a man named Nevin Shapiro.
+The Hurricanes place high on this list, though, because of a man named Nevin Shapiro.
 Shapiro supplied Miami players with so many illegal and impermissible things that it would take a book to write it all.
-Shapiro paid for an abortion, strip clubs, etc… Check this video out about Shapiro and his violations.
+For example, Shapiro paid for an abortion, strip clubs, etc… Check this video out about Shapiro and his violations.